-The shoots have a delicious fresh bean taste.
-They are lovely in salads or you can add them at the last minute to risottos or stir fries – use them in similar ways to pea shoots.
+No where near as well known as pea shoots but almost as productive and tasty in small spaces are fava bean shoots.
+They are easy to grow and have a mild beany taste.
+Good in salads or added at the last minute to risottos or stir fries - use them in similar ways to pea shoots.

 This video shows you how to grow them.
 Check out how many shoots you'll get off one small seed tray!

 Here is a summary of the tips from the video..

 - Fava bean seeds, about one cup - you can use the dried beans sold for cooking.
 Look for them in stores that specialise in Middle Easten foods (where they are usually sold as 'Ful Medames') or online.
 In the UK, Hodmedod sell excellent quality dried fava beans (and dried peas).

 - A container at least 2 inches (5cm) deep.
 A seed tray does the job perfectly - but any container with drainage holes in is fine.

 - Multipurpose compost.
 You can also use old compost from last years pots - add a handful of worm compost or a sprinkle of chicken manure pellets if you have them, but this is not essential.

 How to grow fava shoots, step by step

 - Soak the beans in water for 24 hours before planting (not essential).